 The Ghoul Halloween makeup look is done.

 I wanted to approach the witch make up look from a different perspective.
-Let’s forget for a second the stereotypical idea of a witch being ugly, dirty, messy greyish women.
+Let’s forget for a second the stereotypical idea of a witch being an ugly, dirty, messy greyish women.
 Then I came across this pin and I fell in love at first sight, and I knew right away I’m gonna try to recreate that.
 I did my best.

 What I used for this look is pretty simple.